Help support your MeetupChip in

 Submissions and assigned texts for discussion groups are distributed in advance via our member’s only forum (http://peoples-ink.com/forumindex/).

 The Structure of a Community Critique Group

-A Community Critique Group consists of a submitting author, a facilitator, and up to six additional individuals, drawn from a pool of active members and People’s Ink Observers (potential new members participating for the first time).
-The composition of each Community Critique Group is created taking into account requests, personalities, literary interests, attendance, and gender.
+A Community Critique Group consists of a submitting author, a facilitator, and up to six additional members drawn from a pool of active members and People’s Ink Observers (potential new members participating for the first time).
+The composition of each Community Critique Group is created taking into account submitting author requests, personalities, literary interests, attendance, and gender.
 Critique submissions can be in any genre, style, or format, and up to 10,000 words in length, though many submitting authors present fewer words.
 Submitting to the Community Critique Groups are attendance based meaning that for every 5 attendances in the Community Groups (critique, discussion, and writing groups), members are granted 1 Community Critique Group where they can submit their own writing for review.

 The Structure of a Community Discussion Group

 There are currently two Community Discussion Group offerings: The Literary Theory Discussion Group and The Speculative Fiction Discussion Group.
 The objective of a discussion group is not to critique writing submissions, but rather, to delve fully into literary topics for the edification of all discussion participants.

 The Literary Theory Discussion Group offers this rotating syllabus:

 - Discussion 1: Gender, Sexuality, and Writing

 - Discussion 5: Cognitive Science, Psychoanalysis, and Writing

 - Discussion 7: Archetypes